bostonlogic/dothoop/README.md

 client.loop_templates.all(profile_id: 1234, loop_template_id: 7) #=> Dothoop::LoopTemplate
 ```

-## Development
+## Development ##

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## TO DO ##
+Write tests

-## Contributing
+## Contributing ##

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dothoop.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bostonlogic/dothoop.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License
+## License ##

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).